 If you’re going to find your way to success, you need to keep in mind that “work” isn’t always fun, and it’s not always convenient.
 But wherever there is hard work, there will be profit.
 Of course, the profit could be collateral—it might just be the knowledge you pick up along the way.
 Even so, profit is profit.
 Whether yours is monetary or in terms of information, you’ve benefited.

 The big thing to remember is that you should never give up.
 Just keep on keeping on, as the saying goes.
-Attrition tends to be the greatest enemy to success.
+Attrition tends to be the greatest enemy of success.
 Never give up.
-Here are five tips to becoming successful at being your own boss.
+Here are five tips for becoming successful at being your own boss.